offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 }
 ```

-Given a peptide, generate its theoretical spectrum.

-**WHY**: Since the peptide used to generate a theoretical spectrum is known but the peptide for the experimental spectrum isn't known, theoretical spectrums can be compared against an experimental spectrum to see how closely they match.
-Close matches indicate that the peptide used to generate the theoretical spectrum either exactly matches or is similar to the peptide for the experimental spectrum.
+**WHY**: The closer a theoretical spectrum is to an experimental spectrum, the more likely it is that the peptide used to generate that theoretical spectrum is related to the peptide used to produce that experimental spectrum.
+This is the basis for how non-ribosomal peptides are sequenced: an experimental spectrum is produced by running a peptide through a mass spectrometer, then that experimental spectrum is compared against a set of theoretical spectrums.

 #### Bruteforce Algorithm